specialprivacy/demonstrator/README.md

 ### SPECIAL components
 These are the components which have been developed as part of the SPECIAL platform.
 The goal of the demonstrator is to show how they can be used in a real world scenario.
 * **consent-management-backend**
-  The consent-management-backend is the primary entrypoint for all WP4 UIs.
+  The consent-management-backend is the primary entrypoint for most WP4 UIs.
 It offers a REST API to retrieve and update policies, both for data subjects and applications.
 It takes care of authentication, validation, keeping an audit log and informing other services.
 It uses rethinkdb as a database for its native streaming support.
   The code and more information can be found at TODO: create a repository
 * **compliance-checker**
   The compliance checker is a stream processor which validates that processing log messages are compliant with a users policy.
 All data is picked from kafka topics and results are also written to a kafka topic.
 It implements the SPECIAL policy language and can use the standard HermiT reasoner or the custom SPECIAL algorithm.
 In the demonstrator this component is used to check compliance, but it can also be used for ex-ante checks.